THE FLORIDA TAX AUDIT IS OVER

 FILE A FORMAL PROTEST WITH THE DIVISION OF ADMINISTRATIVE HEARINGS ("DOAH"): There is a process to challenge your assessment formally by filing a petition with the Division of Administrative Hearings ("DOAH").
 Smaller taxpayers often favor a DOAH hearing over challenging the assessment in Civil Court (discussed below) because you do not have to pay the tax before bringing a formal challenge before the DOAH.
 However, this is a very formal, court-like proceeding and should be taken very seriously.
 It is highly recommended that you have an attorney represent you before a DOAH proceeding.
 The deadline for formally challenging an assessment in a DOAH proceeding is 120 days from the issuance of the NOPA or 60 days from the Notice of Decision if the assessment was already challenged using a protest.
 Taxpayers should be aware that even if they win in a DOAH proceeding, then Florida Department of Revenue still has the right to decide whether to abide by the DOAH decision.
 For this reason, most larger businesses with savvy state and local tax counsel will choose to challenge the assessment in civil court rather than a DOAH proceeding.
 If the taxpayer disagrees with the final order of a DOAH hearing, then the only recourse is appealing the final order to the Florida District Court of Appeals, but only on issues of law, not fact.

 CHALLENGE THE ASSESSMENT IN CIVIL COURT: After an unsuccessful informal protest of a Florida Tax Assessment, if the taxpayer believes that the assessment is unjust based on the facts or law, then we usually recommend skipping the DOAH proceeding and challenging the assessment in a Florida Civil Court.
 Unless a taxpayer has stellar credit, then the down side to challenging an assessment in Civil Court is that the taxpayer must pay the alleged tax due into the registry of the court.
 There are two big advantages of a Civil Court challenge.
 First, the matter gets taken out of the hands of the FL DOR auditor and the Office of the General Counsel handles the case.
 This opens up the door to settlement negotiations again with a group that might see your case in a completely different light, which often allows for settlements in the taxpayer's favor that had not even been previously considered.
 Second, unlike a DOAH decision that can be overturned by the FL DOR, the decision of the Civil Court is binding on the Florida Department of Revenue.
 The deadline for filing suit in Civil Court is the same as filing for a DOAH proceeding – 120 days from the NOPA or 60 days after the issues of a Notice of Decision from an informal protest.
 Preparation for a suit in Civil Court takes time and expertise, so you should not make your decision lightly.
-There are a lot of trial attorneys, and there are also a number of attorneys that specialize in Federal tax matters, but there are only a handful of attorneys in the entire state of Florida that specialize in Florida State and Local Tax and have significant experience in suing the Florida Department of Revenue.
-At the Law Offices of Moffa, Gainor, & Sutton, PA, the primary focus of our firm is Florida Tax Controversy, and our attorneys have the experience you need to take on the Department of Revenue.
+There are a lot of trial attorneys, and there are also a number of attorneys that specialize in Federal tax matters, but there are only a handful of attorneys in the entire state of Florida whose primary practice area is Florida State and Local Tax and have significant experience in suing the Florida Department of Revenue.
+At the Law Offices of Moffa, Sutton, & Donnini, P.A., the primary focus of our firm is Florida Tax Controversy, and our attorneys have the experience you need to take on the Department of Revenue.